stellar/freighter/docs/docs/guide/advancedSettings.md

 ## Navigating to advanced settings

-In order to enable experiemntal mode, you can do the following:
+In order to enable experimental mode, you can do the following:

 - Open Freighter, and click on "Settings"(the cog) on our bottom navigation bar.
 - Click on "Security" menu item